tel: +48 888 99 98 98

 • Magnets exposed to a humid environment can corrode.
 Therefore, when using them outdoors, we recommend using waterproof magnets made of rubber, plastic, or other moisture-resistant materials,

-• Health risk associated with microscopic parts of magnets pose a threat, when accidentally ingested, which is crucial in the context of children's health.
-It's also worth noting that tiny parts of these products are able to complicate diagnosis when they are in the body.
+• Possible danger arising from small pieces of magnets pose a threat, in case of ingestion, which is crucial in the context of children's health.
+It's also worth noting that miniscule components of these magnets have the potential to hinder the diagnostic process when they are in the body.

 Studies clearly indicate a small percentage of people who suffer from metal allergies such as nickel.
 An allergic reaction often manifests as skin redness and rash.
 If you have a nickel allergy, you can try wearing gloves or simply avoid direct contact with nickel-plated neodymium magnets.